Patterns

 Try various patterns with your circles and squares.

-For more about using more than one turtle, see the Multiple Turtles page.
+For additional details about using more than one turtle, see the Using Multiple Turtles page.

 PATTERN